 Update: Construction was completed in 2019.
 The old Shriners’ Hospital, still receiving the finishing touches on its renovation in this photograph, is now open as apartments.

-I never realized it, but the old United Hebrew Synagogue on Skinker was a Maritz and Young design from 1927.
-The strong Moorish inspiration is present in the columns, windows and overall design.
-The new location, which I realized I… Continue Reading
+Update: See the Temple’s current location in this post from May of 2020.
+I never realized it, but the old United Hebrew Temple on Skinker was a Maritz and Young design from 1927.
+The strong Moorish inspiration is present in… Continue Reading

 Another of the great Ittner/Milligan legacy, the Dewey School was designed by Rockwell Milligan in 1917.
 It has a great mixture of styles, including Romanesque and Moorish elements.
 Like many of their schools, there is no central portal, but two… Continue Reading